tjw0051/Signup-Server/README.md

 ## Quickstart

-Clone the repository then run 'npm install' in the root directory to install dependencies.
+Clone the repository then run `npm install` in the root directory to install dependencies.
 Open `server.js` and change the configuration options at the top of the script.

 ## Example Website Code